 * - "For such men are false apostles, deceitful workmen, masquerading as apostles of Christ.
 And no wonder, for Satan himself masquerades as an angel of light."
 2 Corinthians 11:13,14.

 Who Wrote the URANTIA Book?

-The Urantia Book's clear mark of "demonic" authorship is its total lack of understanding regarding the Christian doctrine of sin or salvation.
-Judaism and Christianity are continuously portrayed as "primitive" religions practiced by "primitive men."
-The biblical concept of progressive revelation is exchanged for an evolutionary theory which is used to explain most religious differences.
-Of course, the Urantia religionists considers themselves at the top of this spiritual evolutionary chain.
+The Urantia Book's clear mark of "demonic" influence upon its authorship is its total lack of understanding regarding the Christian doctrine of sin or salvation.
+Judaism and Christianity are constantly portrayed as "primitive" religions practiced by "primitive men."
+The biblical concept of progressive revelation is exchanged for an evolutionary theory which is used to explain the basis for religious differences.
+Of course, the Urantia religionists considers themselves at the top of this evolutionary spiritual pyramid.
 While the book quotes and paraphrases several portions of the Bible, distortions of key biblical truths are found throughout.
 For example, Paper #89, Sin, Sacrifice, and Atonement states:

 The concepts of substitutionary atonement and propitiation with blood are viewed by the Urantia as grotesque and grossly primitive.

 Similar to other cults who deny the inherited consequences upon humanity of Adam and Eve's transgression, the gospel according to the Urantia speaks of: